 2. Keep an eye on your budget

 Organising a concert comes with its own set of expenses.
 Make a budget plan in advance, and list all the projected costs and expenses.
-That way you can have a clearer idea of what you can afford.
+This way you can have a clearer idea of what you can afford or not.

 3. Pick a date